mattermost/mattermost-plugin-jira/assets/templates/command/install_server.md

    link**.
 3. In **Configure Application URL** screen, confirm {{ .PluginURL }} as both "Entered URL" and "New URL".
-Ignore any displayed errors and click **Continue**. note: For Jira 9.x - Ensure "Atlassian product" is selected as the Application type.
+Ignore any displayed errors and click **Continue**.
+Note: For Jira 9.x - Ensure "Atlassian product" is selected as the Application type.
 4. In **Link Applications** screen, set the following values:
   - **Application Name**: Mattermost
   - **Application Type**: Generic Application